Make-School-Courses/FEW-2.1-Writing-JavaScript-Libraries/Lessons/Lesson1.md

 ### Q: When to make a library?

-Anytime you find you are writing the same code in more than one project.
+Any time you find you are writing the same code in more than one project.
 When you have code that you want to share with other people.

 You've already been using libraries of code in any of the projects that you have built using NPM.